Introduction

 The positive effect of Pressure Cycling Technology (PCT) on trypsin digestion is well established [1-4], and has been shown to result in improved sequence coverage, higher recovery and significantly reduced digestion times.
 Additionally, the enhancing effect of PCT on the activity of several other enzymes, including Lys-C, Proteinase K, PNGase F, chymotrypsin, Glu-C, thermolysin, and lysozyme has been reported [5-12].

-Here we report that protein digestion by elastase enzyme is accelerated when the enzyme reaction is carried out under pressure cycling conditions.
-The goal of this work is to provide the user with the best set of starting conditions for pressure-enhanced Elastase digestion.
+Here we report that 90 minute pressure-accelerated trypsin digestion of whole tissue lysate is comparable to, or better than, standard overnight digestion.
+The goal of this work is to provide the user with the best set of starting conditions for pressure-enhanced trypsin digestion of complex samples.